Monkey (MONKEY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Monkey Historical Price

 According to the latest data gathered on Monkey live price page, the current price of Monkey is 0USD.
-The circulating supply of Monkey(MONKEY) is 343.55T MONKEY , giving it a market capitalization of $230.31K.
+The circulating supply of Monkey(MONKEY) is 342.10T MONKEY , giving it a market capitalization of $234.66K.

 The Monkey Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MONKEY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.